-Alzheimer's disease is caused by a build-up of normal brain protein inside and around brain cells.
+Alzheimer's disease is caused by a build-up of brain protein inside and around brain cells.
 This damages and eventually kills the brain cells.

-It's not known what causes this process to begin, but it begins many years before symptoms appear.
+It's not known what causes this process to begin.
+But it begins many years before symptoms appear.

 There's also a decrease in chemical messengers (neurotransmitters).
 These send messages, or signals, between brain cells.

-Over time, as the brain cells die, different areas of the brain shrink.
+Over time, as the brain cells die, areas of the brain shrink.
 The first areas usually affected are responsible for memories.

 The first symptoms may not involve your memory.
 They could be problems with your vision or language.

 Several things can increase your risk of developing Alzheimer's disease.

 Age is the single most significant factor.
 The chance of developing Alzheimer's disease doubles every 5 years after you reach 65.